gawashburn/knoll/README.md

 * Bug fixing.
 There remain many strange new displays to explore.
 * Writing more tests.
 * Support for display mirroring.
-I only ever mirror displays for presentations, so I opted to punt on this for the first release.
+I only ever mirror displays for presentations, so I opted to punt on this for the initial release.
 There is already some initial internals in place to support mirroring, but plumbing and testing is still needed.
 * Find a better API for enabling/disabling displays.
 Most users would expect this feature to put the display to sleep rather than detach it from the computer.
-* Detect display configurations with overlapping displays or gaps to at warn that the configuration is not stable.
+* Detect display configurations with overlapping displays or gaps to warn that the configuration is not stable.
 * Support UUID abbreviations similar to git hash abbreviations.
 * Support configuring the brightness, gamma function, etc. for a display.
-* Cannot easily write tests against logged output as `stderrlog` does not currently provide a way to control where it sends output.
 * It seems plausible that knoll could be extended to support Windows, XOrg, Wayland, etc. It is just a matter of finding the appropriate APIs and perhaps making some additional generalizations to the configuration data structures.